Butter swim biscuits are easy to make, fast to put together, and fun to watch transform. Packed with flavor they will become a favorite!

 - Enjoy with a little jam, honey or extra butter.

 Can I use homemade buttermilk in butter swim biscuits?

 Yes!
 If you do not have buttermilk, or cannot find buttermilk in the store you have two options.

 - Make your own butter from heavy cream.
 It’s easier than it sounds.
 And when you are done you will have fresh butter and fresh buttermilk.

-- Add 1 tablespoon white vinegar to 1 cup milk and let it sit for 5 minutes.
+- Add 1 Tablespoon white vinegar or lemon juice to 1 cup regular milk and let it sit for 5 minutes.
 This will curdle your milk, but it increases the acid in the milk which is why this recipe calls for buttermilk.

 It needs the extra acid to help the baking powder do its job of making the biscuit fluffy.

-Keep them covered on the counter until you are ready to use them again.
+Keep them covered in an airtight container on the counter until you are ready to use them again.
 You can eat them at room temperature or heated up in the oven or microwave.